 Preventing Fungal Infections

 You must also provide cacti with the specific environmental conditions they need to stay healthy.
-Most arid-climate cacti require a lot of light and mild to warm temperatures, in addition to a well-drained potting mix and occasional feedings.
+Most arid-climate cacti require a lot of light and mild to warm temperatures, in addition to a well-draining potting mix or landscape mix and occasional feedings.

-During winter, allow the potting mix to dry out and water your cactus every two weeks or once a month, applying only enough water to get some moisture to the roots.
+For cactus houseplants, allow the potting mix to dry out during the winter and water your cactus every two weeks or once a month, applying only enough water to get some moisture to the roots.
 During the growing season, water deeply when the potting mix is dry, allowing excess water to drain and dumping any water that collects in the tray or saucer the pot is sitting in.

 - Clemson Cooperative Extension: Indoor Cacti